Jeznar/GitRepo/Documentation/Work_Log.md

  3. Uses a flag to track damage done as a drain and marks satiatiated effect when 'full'
  4. Uses tokenAttacher to attach the two tokens, moving the swarm with its victim

+23.09.28 Created Fiddle with Vision macro that revokes/restores observer ownership permissions and special vision settings.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)